salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 - On HTML like MIME types we enforce charset=utf-8 to prevent exploits where browser auto interprets charset and special characters that can lead to XSS.

+<a name="xmlhttprequestdocsopen-valuemd"></a>

+## value: XMLHttpRequest.prototype.open

+### Goal

+To prevent users from making requests to disallowed endpoints.

+### Design

+Patch the `XMLHttpRequest.prototype.open` property and intercept calls to it to block disallowed URLs.

+### Distorted behavior

+The `XMLHttpRequest.prototype.open` distortion examines the `hostname` and the `pathname` of the URL, if it matches one of the disallowed config entries, it throws an error.

 <a name="windowdocsfetch-valuemd"></a>

 ## value: Window.prototype.fetch [Main]